 Preemie Doll without Insert

 I found that the preemie doll fit very well even without the insert.
 We find that sometimes, inserts can push the baby’s head forward.
 If that seems to be an issue for your child, it may be worth trying the seat without the insert.
 The insert can only be used when the straps are in the bottom two harness slots.

 Our Huggable Images newborn doll is 7 pounds, 17 inches long, and has a 9.5 inch torso.
 The fit was excellent, as I expected.
-There’s plenty of room to grow and our doll’s head wasn’t pushed forward.
+There’s plenty of room to grow.

 This little guy is 3 months old, weighs 14 pounds and is 25 inches long.
 He has a long torso, so he is almost ready for the third slot from the bottom!
 The seat fits him exceptionally well and still provides the recline that he needs since his head control is not perfect yet.
 He may outgrow this seat by torso height earlier than his peers would (hair notwithstanding!)

 Our toddler doll has not yet outgrown this seat by height.
 He still fits well with room to spare!

 Important information: Where to Find

 FAA Approval Label: The FAA approval label is on the underside of the carrier.
 The base is not FAA approved.